© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman fort, south of Littleborough Lane is a scheduled monument protected by Historic England under reference 1004935.
 View the official record →

-Roman fort south of Littleborough Lane is a Roman military installation located in Lincolnshire, England.
+The Roman fort south of Littleborough Lane is a military installation dating to the Roman period in Lincolnshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004935.

 Roman fort, south of Littleborough Lane is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004935.